chroma-core/docs/docs/embeddings.md

 jinaai_ef(texts=["This is my first text to embed", "This is my second document"])
 ```

 You can pass in an optional `model_name` argument, which lets you choose which JinaAI model to use.
 By default, Chroma uses `jina-embedding-v2-base-en`.
-You can see a list of all available models [here](#TODO: Check link).

 ## Custom Embedding Functions